neerajsingh0101/dwolla/README.md

   # max limit is 200

   # type default is "Dwolla"
-  # type can be "All", "Twitter", "Facebook", "LinkedIn" and "Dwolla"
+  # valid types are "All", "Twitter", "Facebook", "LinkedIn" and "Dwolla"

   user.contacts(:search => "Bob", :type => "Dwolla", :limit => 5)
 ```